Maintain PostgreSQL#

 Open DNS Management for open-contracting.org

-Update the replica’s CNAME record to point to the main server’s A record: for example, point
+Update the replica’s CNAME record to point to the main server’s A record

 Wait for the changes to propagate, which depends on the original TTL value